Bnyaoo/Benny-Prab-Malik/docs/configuration.md

 * Ensure that each block statement is indented (ex.
 Everything inside function is indented once, everything inside an if statement is indented 1 level further)
 * Each opening paranthesis has a closing paranthesis
-* Each conditional statement is followed with a colon
+* Each conditional statement and function header is followed with a colon
 * Everything is typed correctly, without typos

 ---